 Thomas Jefferson was always reluctant to reveal his religious beliefs to the public, but at times he would speak to and reflect upon the public dimension of religion.
 He was raised as an Anglican, but was influenced by English deists such as Bolingbroke and Shaftesbury.
 Thus in the spirit of the Enlightenment, he made the following recommendation to his nephew Peter Carr in 1787: "Question with boldness even the existence of a god; because, if there be one, he must more approve the homage of reason, than that of blindfolded fear."1 In Query XVII of Notes on the State of Virginia, he clearly outlines the views which led him to play a leading role in the campaign to separate church and state and which culminated in the Statute of Virginia for Religious Freedom: "The rights of conscience we never submitted, we could not submit.
 We are answerable for them to our God.
 The legitimate powers of government extend to such acts only as are injurious to others.
 But it does me no injury for my neighbour to say there are twenty gods, or no god.
 It neither picks my pocket nor breaks my leg. ...
 Reason and free enquiry are the only effectual agents against error.2 Jefferson's religious views became a major public issue during the bitter party conflict between Federalists and Republicans in the late 1790s when Jefferson was often accused of being an atheist.

 With the help of Richard Price, a Unitarian minister in London, and Joseph Priestly, an English scientist-clergyman who emigrated to America in 1794, Jefferson eventually arrived at some positive assertions of his private religion.
-His ideas are nowhere better expressed than in his compilations of extracts from the New Testament "The Philosophy of Jesus" (1804) and "The Life and Morals of Jesus" (1819-20?).
+His ideas are nowhere better expressed than in his compilations of extracts from the New Testament "The Philosophy of Jesus of Nazareth" (1804) and "The Life and Morals of Jesus of Nazareth" (1819-20?).
 The former stems from his concern with the problem of maintaining social harmony in a republican nation.
 The latter is a multilingual collection of verses that was a product of his private search for religious truth.
 Jefferson believed in the existence of a Supreme Being who was the creator and sustainer of the universe and the ultimate ground of being, but this was not the triune deity of orthodox Christianity.
 He also rejected the idea of the divinity of Christ, but as he writes to William Short on October 31, 1819, he was convinced that the fragmentary teachings of Jesus constituted the "outlines of a system of the most sublime morality which has ever fallen from the lips of man."
 In correspondence, he sometimes expressed confidence that the whole country would be Unitarian3, but he recognized the novelty of his own religious beliefs.
 On June 25, 1819, he wrote to Ezra Stiles Ely, "I am of a sect by myself, as far as I know."

 - Rebecca Bowman, Monticello Research Report, August 1997